Fernando Wood: Marriages and family

 Wood's brother Benjamin Wood purchased the New York Daily News (not to be confused with the current New York Daily News, which was founded in 1919), supported Stephen A. Douglas, and was elected to Congress, where he made a name as an opponent of pursuing the American Civil War.

 Wood was married three times and had 16 children, seven from his second marriage to Anna Richardson and nine from his third marriage to Alice Mills.
 Among his children with Mills were Henry Alexander Wise Wood.

 His first marriage (1831–39) to Anna Taylor of Philadelphia ended in divorce upon Wood's discovery of her frequent adultery.
 Their marriage was childless and a court decreed that Anna could not marry again during Wood's lifetime.
 He never spoke of her again, but a political enemy later claimed she had become an alcoholic prostitute.

 In 1841 he married Anna Dole Richardson, who died in 1859.
 Anna was a direct descendant of William Penn through her mother, and her father, Judge Joseph L. Richardson, was well-connected with upstate politicians including President Van Buren, Silas Wright, and William C. Bouck.
 During his second marriage, having built a second fortune, Wood and his wife joined the Protestant Episcopal Church.

 In 1860 he married Alice Fenner Mills, the 16-year-old daughter of retired Republican financier and railroad executive C. Drake Mills.

 Ancestry

 The Wood family traces its lineage in America to around 1670, when Henry Wood, a carpenter and Quaker, migrated from Wales to Newport, Rhode Island.
 He later moved his family to West Jersey, where he established a homestead along the Delaware River.

 Fernando Wood's grandfather Henry Wood was born in 1758 and served in the American Revolution as a captain.
 He was wounded at the battles of Germantown and Yorktown.

 Little is known about Wood's maternal line.

 Death and legacy

 Wood died in Hot Springs, Arkansas on February 13, 1881.
-He was buried in Trinity Church Cemetery, in New York, N.Y.
+He was buried in the Trinity Church Cemetery and Mausoleum, in New York, N.Y.

+In Martin Scorsese's Gangs of New York, Wood is portrayed by Christian Burgess.

 In Steven Spielberg's Lincoln, Wood is portrayed by Lee Pace as a leading opponent of the president and of the Thirteenth Amendment.